svanecode/jobscraper/README.md

     publication_date DATE,
     description TEXT,
-    created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), deleted_at TIMESTAMP WITH TIME ZONE
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), deleted_at TIMESTAMP WITH TIME ZONE,
+    last_seen TIMESTAMP WITH TIME ZONE
 );

 -- Create indexes for better performance